kevinlongboy/Filtr/README.md

 ---

-If the user selects the explore option from the landing page, they are directed to a feed of all the photos in the Flare library.
+If the user selects the explore option from the landing page, they are directed to a feed of all the photos in the Filtr library.
 This allows us to feature the interactive photography element of the app.

 ---